goadesign/model/DSL.md

             Unlink(Source, Destination)

             // Remove all elements and people that cannot be reached by
-            // traversing the graph of relationships starting with given element
+            // traversing the relashionships starting with given element or
-            // or person.
+            // person.
             RemoveUnreachable(ElementOrPerson)

             // Remove all elements that have no relationships to other elements.